Oahida70/CSE423_PROJECT_GROUP/README.md

-Jumping Car Adventure is a 2D OpenGL-based game where the player controls a car that jumps to avoid obstacles like trees, collects power-ups, and earns points by following a zigzag path.
+Jumping Car Adventure is a 2D OpenGL-based game where the player controls a car that jumps to avoid obstacles like trees, collects power-ups, and earns points by following a path.

 Features are listed below:
 Jump Mechanism: The car follows a realistic physics-based jump trajectory with gravity effects.
                 Obstacle Avoidance: Avoid hitting trees by jumping over them.
                 Collision detection determines if the game ends.

-Power-Up Collection: Collect power-ups for score.
+Power-Up Collection: Collect power-ups (Bouncing ball) for score.
 Power-up score increases by 5 points.
+The longer you can collide with the bouncing ball, the more points you get.

 Dynamic Background and Display: Press d to switch to day mode and n to night mode.
                                 Press p to pause the game and s to resume.